 What is life insurance?

-Decreasing cover tends to be cheaper than level cover because the amount of cover decreases over time.
+Decreasing cover tends to be cheaper than level cover because the amount the insurer may have to pay out reduces over time.

 What is life assurance?

 Whereas life insurance has a fixed term, life assurance typically covers you for your entire life and so is often known as ‘whole of life’ cover.

 Premiums for this type of cover tend to be more expensive than for life insurance as a pay out is guaranteed.
 It’s also more likely that premiums will be reviewed every few years, meaning they could increase throughout the life of the policy.

 Some life assurance products are linked to investments, so part of your premium will be invested.
 This means the amount of any pay out received on death will depend in part on how the investment part of your policy has performed.
 Always seek professional advice if you’re considering this type of plan and remember that the value of investments can go down as well as up.

 Life assurance and life insurance can both provide valuable peace of mind that your loved ones will receive a lump sum in the event of your death.
 This can be used either to pay off the mortgage, or to cover other essential outgoings - or both.
 The main difference between life assurance and life insurance is that life insurance covers you for a set term, whereas life assurance covers you for your whole life.

 The benefit of life insurance is that premiums will typically be lower than for life assurance, and you can pick how long you want to be covered for, and whether you want cover to remain the same or decrease over time.
 If you die outside the term of the policy, you won’t receive any pay out, even though you might have paid premiums for many years.